yrdsb-peths/final-project-final-marin-jennifer-amelie/README.md

 4. Jump to collect the coins.
 5. Press <e> to activate all switches.
 6. Use stumps to teleport you up.
+7. Click "Restart" to try a new level (initialize "Menu" to skip cutscene)

 Good luck on your journey!